guyskk/validr/readme.md

 - 20%~30% speed compare with json.loads
 - Can serialize any object
 - Easy to create custom validators
-- Accurate error messages, include reason and position
+- Accurate error messages include reason and position

 Note: Only support python 3.3+